dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/get-started/create-app-visual-studio.md

 > [!div class="checklist"]
 >
-> - Create a new WinForms app
+> - Create a new Windows Forms app
 > - Add controls to a form
 > - Handle control events to provide app functionality
 > - Run the app